Banihal-Qazigund Railway Tunnel

 The north portal of the railway tunnel is at 33.5617942°N 75.1988626°E and its south portal is at 33.463203°N 75.193992°E.

 Length and elevation

 The average elevation of the railway tunnel is 1760 m or about 440 m below the existing road tunnel, the Jawahar Tunnel, which is at elevation of about 2194 m.
 The tunnel is 8.40 m wide with a height of 7.39 m.
 There is a 3 m road along the length of the tunnel for the maintenance of railway tracks and emergency relief.
-It takes approximately 9 minutes and 30 seconds for the train to cross the tunnel.
+It takes approximately 9 minutes and 30 seconds for the train to pass through the tunnel.

-For a short time, Banihal-Qazigund Railway Tunnel was India's longest railway tunnel.
+For a short time, Banihal-Qazigund Railway Tunnel will be India's longest railway tunnel.
 Once completed, the 11.55 km long rail tunnel between Senapati and Imphal West districts on Jiribam–Imphal line will surpass the Pir Panjal Railway Tunnel as India's longest tunnel.